 10. The Faculty member should email the course exam to OSD two working days in advanced or seven days where Braille/tactile graphics are required for students needing Braille/tactile accommodations or alternative formats.
-Faculty also have the option of uploading the exam to the online system or delivering the exam to the OSD office.
+Faculty also have the option of uploading the exam to the OSD Online Services (AIM) or delivering the exam to the OSD office.
 Osd does not pick up exams, however OSD does return exams once they are completed by the student.

 E. Responsibilities of Administrators and Department Chairs